locize/blog/source/_posts/next-i18n-static.md

 ![](what.jpg)

-An obious option is, to renounce to the static HTML export and use a Node.js server or [Vercel](https://vercel.com) as deployment environment.
+An obvious option is, to renounce to the static HTML export and use a Node.js server or [Vercel](https://vercel.com) as deployment environment.

 But sometimes, due to company or architectural guidelines it is mandatory to use a static web server.
 <br/>